jquintozamora/react-typescript-webpack2-cssModules-postCSS/README.md

 # Simple Starter Template for React, TypeScript, postCSS, ITCSS, CSS-Modules, Webpack 2 and Live Reloading (React Hot Loader 3)
 Use this Starter template to create quickly first scaffolding for your SPA project.
+If you like to don't forget to ★ on Github.

 ## Features
 - [React](https://facebook.github.io/react)